Copywriting 101

 Step 2: Identify the problem and get them worked up about it

-Once you know what your goal is, the next and very important step to writing effective copy is to identify the reader’s problem.
+Once you know your goal, the next — and crucial — step in writing compelling copy is to identify the reader’s problem.
 Now, this won’t always be a problem the reader is actually aware of—sometimes you have to expose it for them.
 And, almost every wedding pro is helping to solve a problem a newly engaged couple doesn’t know they have.
-From knowing how many bottles of wine they need in order to create a wedding timeline that doesn’t leave them trying to take portraits in the dark, you have first hand knowledge and experience with the many problems engaged couples face—and knowing how to write copy that makes them aware of it is a must!
+From learning how many bottles of wine they need to create a wedding timeline that doesn’t leave them trying to take portraits in the dark, you have firsthand knowledge and experience with the many problems engaged couples face—and knowing how to write copy that makes them aware of it is a must!

 Step 3: Introduce the solution